Tony Nyadundo: Career

 In 2006 he released album Obama.
 The name alludes to Barack Obama, the US president whose father is from the ethnic group as Nyadundo.

 At the 2007 Kisima Music Awards he won the traditional music category.
 He was among 100 most influential Kenyans as selected by The Standard newspaper in August 2007.

 In October 2009, he released a new album Migingo, named after the disputed Migingo Island.

-Tony is recognised for his hits like, dawa ya mapenzi, Obama and many more hits.
+Tony is recognized for his hits like, dawa ya mapenzi, Obama and many more hits.
 He has performed in various countries including Germany and the US.

 He was married but divorced in 1994.
 He has two children from the marriage.